froganmax/solana-rust-ts-pumpfun-raydium-copy-trading-bot/README.md

 - **Geyser Usage**: Available to use Helius or yellowstone Geyser.
 (Yellowstone is faster)

+- **Manual Sell**: Able to manually sell if you wanna sell it any time
 ## Installation

 To set up the Solana PumpFun Sniper Bot, please follow these instructions: